 Don’t Replace Your Cotter Pin With Other Material

 There is a division of labor in most occupations.
 Gone are the days when mechanics do it all.
 Nowadays, I won’t allow my mechanic to do certain jobs like Transmission, power steering, and suspension.
 It is very unlikely that a good suspension shop would not know how to tighten the ball joint properly.
-I learned this later after the failure occurred. so, learn from this.
+I learned this later after the failure occurred.
+So learn from this.

 Ensures that Your Ball Joint Is Properly Tighten and Not Spinning

 The case study here is Honda and Acura.
 However, you may apply the same trick to other vehicle brands.
-From the picture below, I labeled the path that tends to spin when you are trying to tighten the nut.
-However, some believe that if your ball joint spins, then it is damaged.
-I don’t believe this as a tested and working ball joint might spin due to the fact that you attempt to remove it without the appropriate tool.
+From the picture below, I labeled the path that tends to spin when tightening the nut.
+However, some believe it is damaged if your ball joint spins.
+As a tested and working ball joint, I don’t think this might spin because you attempted to remove it without the appropriate tool.

 Tricks to Help you Stop Your Ball Joint From Spinning Freely When Tightening it

-- Trock one: Tighten a spinning ball joint with an Air gun.
+- Task one: Tighten a spinning ball joint with an Air gun.
 Some call this an impact wrench.
 This is the easiest way to solve the problem.
 However, if you don’t have access to one, continue reading.